Crazygird/crazygird.github.io/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## Our Positions ##

+We are not responsible for any of your actions on the site.
+This site is for educational purposes only.
+Please do not abuse the site in any way.
+Should you be involved in trouble, we are not responsible at all.